- Position: Defender

 One of the most talented defenders to ever wear the USA shirt, Steve Cherundolo possesses good man-marking ability and passing skills and can be deadly on restarts.
 A right-sided defender for both club and country, he has become a consistent regular at right back for the first choice National Team.
 Honored by his club side Hannover by being named deputy captain.
 His goal against Germany on March 22, 2006, from 70-yards is considered to be the longest strike in US history.
 His second goal came as the goal winner in South Africa in late 2007 as the US won 1-0 to take the Nelson Mandela Challenge Cup.

 In 2009-10, he was part of the Hannover squad that recovered from tragedy to maintain their Bundesliga status on the last day of the season.
 Immediately improving, Hannover qualified for two consecutive Europa Leagues with Cherundolo as captain.
 Steve now holds the record for most Bundesliga games played by any player in Hannover history.
 Cherundolo retired on Mar 19, 2014, taking the assistant coaching role with Hannover's reserve team.
 On Apr 20, 2015 the club announced Cherundolo will serve as assistant coach with the first team.
-Cherundolo later took over the U-17s before moving to Stuttgart as an assistant first team coach in January, 2018.
+Cherundolo later took over the U-17s before moving to Stuttgart as an assistant first team coach from January, 2018 through October 2019.

 2012: Started against Italy on Feb 29th and was Klinsmann's regular right back through the May and June friendlies and June World Cup Qualifiers.
 Started against Jamaica on Sept 11th.